 · Functional Communication Training

-Individual Services: GTAC provides personalized one-on-one weekly sessions (RBT or BCaBA and client) that focus on teaching educational, social, communicational, behavioral, and self-help skills.
+Individual Services: GTAC provides personalized one-on-one sessions (RBT or BCaBA and client) that focus on teaching educational, social, communicational, behavioral, and self-help skills.
 A variety of ABA teaching methods are used to decrease deficits such as discrete trial instruction, shaping, chaining, prompts, imitation training, reinforcement, motivation, etc.

 A skills-based assessment is conducted prior to these services to determine the individual’s current skill level (i.e., which skills to target).